Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to Prof. Brian W. Junker for providing R programs related to Rasch models.
-The authors also like to thank Mr. Debjit Majumder for his help in creating the bar diagrams.
+The authors like to thank Mr. Debjit Majumder for his help in creating the bar diagrams.
 The work of Dr. Prajamitra Bhuyan is supported in part by the Lloyd’s Register Foundation programme on data-centric engineering at the Alan Turing Institute, UK.
-The work of Dr. Kiranmoy Chatterjee is supported by the Core Research Grant (CRG/2019/003204) on Mathematical Sciences by the Science and Engineering Research Board, Department of Science \& Technology, Government of India.
+The work of Dr. Kiranmoy Chatterjee is funded by (Core Research Grant CRG/2019/003204) the Science and Engineering Research Board (SERB), Department of Science \& Technology, Government of India at Bidhannagar College Kolkata.
+Both authors contributed equally to this paper.